-Along with serving as the field manager of the Loggers, Lewis is also enjoying his second season as an assistant with the Viterbo (La Crosse) V-Hawks.
+Along with serving as the field manager of the Loggers, Lewis is also enjoying his second season as the head coach of the Viterbo (La Crosse) V-Hawks.
 Prior to joining the V-Hawks, Lewis served as the head coach of the La Crosse Central High School baseball program during the 2014-2015 school year.
 Before moving to the La Crosse area, Lewis was the hitting coach at Illinois Central College and an assistant coach at Lewis & Clark Community College from 2001-2011.
 The Alton, Ill. native also coached professionally in the Frontier League (Independent Pro) where he was director of baseball operations as well as the hitting coach for the River City Rascals from 2003-2006.
 Lewis’ summer collegiate experience dates back to the years 2001-2003 when he was the field manager for the Dubois County Bombers of the Prospect League.
 During his time in the coaching ranks, Lewis has coached four current and/or former major league players including Joe Thatcher, Cory Wade, Jeff Gray and Justin Christian.